Eliminating Racism & Empowering Women for over 100 years.

 YWCA Carlisle & Cumberland County actively promotes and recognizes principles of fairness, equity, and social justice across intersections of race, age, color, disability, faith, religion, ancestry, national origin, citizenship, sex, sexual orientation, social class, economic class, ethnicity, gender identity, gender expression and all other identities represented among our diverse community.

-The first home of YWCA Carlisle was the Bosler House on West High Street.
-In 1972, we moved into the YMCA facility on South West Street.
-In 1990, the YWCA Carlisle built a new facility at 301 G Street on property donated by the George family, which is still home to our Administrative Offices, Preschool & Sexual Assault/Rape Crisis Services.
-Today, we are YWCA Carlisle & Cumberland County so our name better represents all the communities we serve.
+Our journey began at the Bosler House on West High Street.
+After moving to the YMCA facility on South West Street in 1972, we finally built our current home in 1990 at 301 G Street on land generously donated by the George family.
+This location houses our Administrative Offices, Preschool, and Sexual Assault/Rape Crisis Services.
+Today, we are proud to serve as YWCA Carlisle & Cumberland County, reflecting our commitment to every corner of the region.

-The Housing Authority of Carlisle & Cumberland County supports youth programs at YWCA Carlisle at Grandview Court.
+• The Housing Authority of Carlisle & Cumberland County

 We are here to support